xxfoundation/elixxir-client/README.md

 Flags:
       --accept-channel            Accept the channel request for the corresponding recipient ID
+      --delete-channel            Delete the channel information for the corresponding recipient ID
       --destfile string           Read this contact file for the destination id -d, --destid string             ID to send message to (if below 40, will be precanned.
 Use '0x' or 'b64:' for hex and